fxpal-polly/Android-SimpleBGC/README.md

 ## 0. License:
 Android SimpleBGC Serial Protocol Sample is released under the New BSD license.
-Specific licensing terms are described in the License.rtf file.
+Specific licensing terms are described in the LICENSE.txt file.
 This license agreement applies to the entire SimpleBGC Serial Protocol Android Sample.

 ## 1. Introduction: